amirlab/MMP23S/specdram.md

 The simulation specification `proposalStartDomainCubeLimitUpper` is a vector of type `real` of the highest precision available in the ParaMonet library of size `ndim` is the number of dimensions of the domain of the objective function.
 It contains the upper boundaries of the cubical domain from which the starting point(s) of the MCMC chain(s) will be initialized randomly (only if requested via the input variable `proposalStartRandomized`).
 This happens only when some or all of the elements of the input specification `proposalStart` are missing.
 In such cases, every missing value of the input `proposalStart` will be set to the center point between `proposalStartDomainCubeLimitLower` and `proposalStartDomainCubeLimitUpper` in the corresponding dimension.
 If `proposalStartRandomized` is set to the logical/Boolean true value, then the missing elements of `proposalStart` will be initialized to values drawn randomly from within the corresponding ranges whose upper limits are specified by the input `proposalStartDomainCubeLimitUpper`.
 When specified from within an external input file to the sampler, it is also possible to assign only select values of `proposalStartDomainCubeLimitUpper` and leave the rest of the components to be assigned the default value.
 For example, having the following inside the input file,

-    proposalStartDomainCubeLimitUpper(3:5) = -100
++   `proposalStartDomainCubeLimitUpper(3:5) = -100`

     will only set the upper limits of the third, fourth, and the fifth dimensions to -100, or,

-    proposalStartDomainCubeLimitUpper(1) = -100, proposalStartDomainCubeLimitUpper(2) = -1.e6
++   `proposalStartDomainCubeLimitUpper(1) = -100`, proposalStartDomainCubeLimitUpper(2) = -1.e6

     will set the upper limit on the first dimension to -100, and 1.e6 on the second dimension, or,

-    proposalStartDomainCubeLimitUpper = 3*-2.5e100
++   `proposalStartDomainCubeLimitUpper = 3*-2.5e100`

     will only set the upper limits on the first, second, and the third dimensions to -2.5*10**100, while the rest of the upper limits for the missing dimensions will be automatically set to the default value.

 The default values for all elements of proposalStartDomainCubeLimitUpper are taken from the corresponding values in the input variable `domainCubeLimitUpper`.